onexi/openai-chatbot-assistant-thoyt3/README.md

 collaborated with Ben Taylor on this project

-Using my own API key for this project
+Using my own API key for this project, but this is configured to work with any API Key in a .env file